OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-11.md

 ## Matthew 11:29

-Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+Accept my guidance and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.

 ## Matthew 11:30